wking/fsf-api/README.md

 ## Endpoints

+<a name="licenses.json"></a>
-You can pull the set of identifiers from [https://wking.github.io/fsf-api/licenses.json](https://wking.github.io/fsf-api/licenses.json).
+You can pull an array of identifiers from [https://wking.github.io/fsf-api/licenses.json](https://wking.github.io/fsf-api/licenses.json).

+<a name="licenses-full.json"></a>
+You can pull an object with all the license data [https://wking.github.io/fsf-api/licenses-full.json](https://wking.github.io/fsf-api/licenses-full.json).

 You can pull an individual license from a few places:

+* <a name="by-fsf-id"></a>
-* Using their FSF ID:
+    Using their FSF ID:

         https://wking.github.io/fsf-api/{id}.json

     For example [https://wking.github.io/fsf-api/Expat.json](https://wking.github.io/fsf-api/Expat.json).

+* <a name="by-non-fsf-id"></a>
-* Using a non-FSF ID, according to the mapping between other scheme and the FSF scheme asserted by this API:
+    Using a non-FSF ID, according to the mapping between other scheme and the FSF scheme asserted by this API:

         https://wking.github.io/fsf-api/{scheme}/{id}.json